A beginner’s guide to trademark infringement

 - Section 10(2)(a) & (b) Trade Marks Act

-Where an unauthorised third party places an identical registered trade mark on similar goods and services or a similar trade mark on identical goods and services, thereby creating confusion as to the origin of the goods or services and the possibility of an association between the two trade marks.
+Where (a) an unauthorised third party places an identical registered trade mark on similar goods and services or (b) a similar trade mark on identical or similar goods and services, thereby creating confusion as to the origin of the goods or services and the possibility of an association between the two trade marks.

 - Section 10(3) Trade Marks Act